Ukraine urges civilians to leave liberated areas for winter | Headlines

 The government will provide “transportation, accommodation, medical care,'' she said.

-The evacuations come just over a week after Ukraine retook the city of Kherson and areas around it.
+The evacuations come more than a week after Ukraine retook the city of Kherson and areas around it.
 The liberation of the area marked a major battlefield gain, while the evacuations now highlight the difficulties the country is facing following heavy Russian shelling of its power infrastructure as winter weather sets in.

+Russian-installed authorities in the Kherson region on Monday also reiterated their call to people to evacuate an area on the eastern bank of the Dnieper River, which Moscow now controls.
+Officials cited a “high level of military treat'' in the Kakhovskiy district as they asked residents to go to evacuation points.

+Russia has set up defence lines along the eastern bank of the Dnieper River, fearing that Ukrainian forces would push deeper into the region.

-Russia has been pounding Ukraine's power grid and other infrastructure from the air, causing widespread blackouts and leaving millions of Ukrainians without heat, power or water as frigid cold and snow blanket the capital, Kyiv, and other cities.
+Since Ukraine retook the Kherson city just over a week ago, Russia has stepped up pounding Ukraine's power grid and other infrastructure from the air, causing widespread blackouts and leaving millions of Ukrainians without heat, power or water as frigid cold and snow blankets the capital, Kyiv, and other cities.

 On Sunday, powerful explosions from shelling shook Ukraine's Zaporizhzhia region, the site of Europe's largest nuclear power plant.
 The IAEA, the global nuclear watchdog, called for “urgent measures to help prevent a nuclear accident” in the Russian-occupied facility.

-Kyiv and Moscow blamed each other for the shelling that came after weeks of relative calm in the area that has been the site of fighting between Russian and Ukrainian forces since Russia invaded on February 24.
+Kyiv and Moscow blamed each other for the shelling that came after weeks of relative calm in the area.

-The fighting has raised the spectre of a nuclear catastrophe ever since Russian troops occupied the plant — Europe's largest — during the early days of the war.
+The area has been the site of fighting ever since Russian forces occupied the plant soon after their invasion of Ukraine, sparking fears of a nuclear accident.

+On Monday, Russia's nuclear plant operator, Rosatom, conceded that there is a risk of a nuclear accident at the Zaporizhzhia power plant.
+Rosatom head Alexei Likhachyov said the company held talks with the IAEA overnight, and again blamed Kyiv for the situation.

 A Russian missile strike in the northeast Kharkiv region on Sunday night killed one person and left two more wounded, according to Kharkiv Gov. Oleh Syniehubov.
 The strike hit a residential building in the Shevchenkove village, Syniehubov said, killing a 38-year-old woman.